bambora/dev.bambora.com/source/includes/api/_make_payment.md

   * A merchant number.
   * A merchant token.
   * A merchant secret.
-  * A payment reference (the reference that you set in the SDK before the payment in question was made)

-The payment reference refers to the one that you are required set in the SDK before making a payment.
-In order to capture a payment, you need to provide its unique payment reference.
+  * A payment reference.

+You will get access to the merchant number, a merchant token and a merchant secret after registering with Bambora.

+You need to set a unique payment reference in order to make a payment.

 We have created code examples showing how to query a payment - one written in python and the other written in bash using CUrl.
 Please note that each placeholder needs to be replaced with real data.